mirzakhany/dbctl/docs/reference/labels.md

 dbctl stop mydb
 ```

-Note that you can use any string as a label. dbctl will not validate it. and this label with be used for all
+Note that you can use any string as a label. dbctl will not validate it. and this label will be used for all
-database that are running together. for example if you have two databases (ex, a postgres and a redis) running with the same label,
+database that are running together.
+for example if you have two databases (ex, a postgres and a redis) running with the same label, they will have the same label in the list of running containers.